The hustle can be exhausting.

-I try to get in some exercise every day, whether a full hour at the gym or a 30 minute cardio blast.
+I try to get in some exercise every day, whether a full hour at the gym or a 30-minute cardio blast.
 It’s the days that I do this that I have the most energy.
 While it may seem counter-intuitive, exercise is key to improved energy.

 According to Robert Pozen, author of Extreme Productivity and senior lecturer at Harvard Business School, exercise can make you more productive.
 Exercise not only gives you more energy for physical activity but it also means more energy for your brain, increasing your mental output.

 But if it’s the end of the day and you’re staring at your to-do list through foggy eyes and an itch to procrastinate, get up and take a walk.
-Walk to the store, to the nearest coffee shop for a fresh cup of Joe, or just around the neighbourhood.
+Walk to the store, to the nearest coffee shop for a fresh cup of Joe, or just around the neighborhood.
 This small amount of movement can give you the burst of energy you need to finish the day strong.

 The benefits of sleep are not unknown to us.
 Benefits like better overall health, better sex, less chronic pain, improved mood, effective weight management, and improved cognitive function are some of the desirable effects of sleep.
 Not just “sleep” but eight hours of uninterrupted good sleep.
-But for many of us this is simply unattainable.
+But for many of us, this is simply unattainable.
 That’s where naps take a leading role.

 According to new research, a 10-minute power nap is all we need to boost our focus and productivity.

 Researchers tested four nap time spans: five, 10, 20 and 30 minutes (and a control group that didn’t nap).
-They tested participants for three hours post nap.
+They tested participants for three hours post-nap.
 The results were promising.

-The five minute nap produced few benefits in comparison with the no-nap control.
-However, the 10 minute nap resulted in immediate improvements in all outcome measures (including sleep latency, subjective sleepiness, fatigue, vigor, and cognitive performance), with some of these benefits lasting as long as 155 minutes.
+The five-minute nap produced few benefits in comparison with the no-nap control.
+However, the 10-minute nap resulted in immediate improvements in all outcome measures (including sleep latency, subjective sleepiness, fatigue, vigor, and cognitive performance), with some of these benefits lasting as long as 155 minutes.

 If you’re looking for a burst of energy and improved cognitive performance to get you through the day, make time for naps.
-The 20 or 30 minute investment will pay in dividends when you’re burning the midnight oil.
+The 20 or 30-minute investment will pay in dividends when you’re burning the midnight oil.